 SUNY Empire State College's immunization policy is to maintain compliance with New York State Public Health Law 2165 and Law 2167.

-NYS Public Health Law 2165 requires that all students who were born on or after Jan.
-1, 1957, who plan to register for at least 6 or more credits in courses such as independent study, study group or residency, provide the college with proof of immunization against measles, mumps and rubella, or obtain an exemption for religious or medical reasons.
-All students who meet this requirement will not be able to register for courses without proof of immunization.
+NYS Public Health Law 2165 requires that all students born on or after Jan.
+1, 1957, registered for 6 or more credits of coursework such as independent study, study group or residency, provide the college with proof of immunization against measles, mumps and rubella, or obtain an exemption for religious or medical reasons.

 NYS Public Health Law 2167 requires colleges and universities to distribute information about meningococcal disease and vaccination to all students, regardless of age, and maintain a meningitis vaccination record and/or response for each student.

 Empire State College student enrollment records are subject to audit each term for immunization compliance.
 All students who meet this requirement in any given term will be notified by email and will not be able to register for future courses without proof of immunization.

 Meningitis is rare.
 When it strikes, its flu-like symptoms make diagnosis difficult.
 If not treated early, meningitis can lead to swelling of the fluid surrounding the brain and spinal column, as well as severe permanent disabilities, such as hearing loss, brain damage, seizures, limb amputation, and even death.
 According to the National Meningitis Association (NMA):